NASA IDs potential target for asteroid mission

-CAPE CANAVERAL Fla.
-NASA is considering relocating a small asteroid that buzzed Earth three years ago into a high orbit around the moon when it returns in 2024, officials said on Thursday.
+CAPE CANAVERAL, Fla., June 19 NASA is considering relocating a small asteroid that buzzed Earth three years ago into a high orbit around the moon when it returns in 2024, officials said on Thursday.

 The asteroid, known as 2011 MD, is among nine candidates on NASA's potential relocation list.
 Once an asteroid is robotically repositioned about 46,600 miles (75,000 km) above the lunar surface, NASA wants to send astronauts to visit it and collect samples.
 The initiative is intended to test technologies and equipment needed for an eventual human expedition to Mars.